Klemek/QuoteBox/README.md

 * Quote image taken from thumbnail or user's files (or video itself)

 ## Changelog
+### Beta 1.5

+* Slightly changed colors
+* Suggestions in youtube searching
+* French translation
+* Multiline on quote name
+* Welcome and update messages
+* Some fixes

 ### Beta 1.4

 * You can now edit quote from main list